MyAGV Plus API User Guide

 get_wifi_ip()

-• Returns: str (IP address, returns empty string on failure)
+• Return Value: str (IP address string, returns empty string on failure)

 get_wifi_account()

-• Function: Get the currently connected Wi-Fi account (SSID) name.
+• Description: Get connected router SSID account name.

-• Returns: str (SSID, returns empty string on failure)
+• Return Value: str (SSID string, returns empty string on failure)

 get_bluetooth_address()

-• Returns: str (Bluetooth MAC, returns empty string on failure)
+• Return Value: str (Bluetooth MAC address string, returns empty string on failure)

 6.1 Get AGVPlus System Information